Sagarworkhub/zania-take-home-task/README.md

 - **Dialog Box**: A modal dialog allows users to view the full cat image.
 The dialog can be closed by clicking outside, pressing the Esc key, or using the close button.
 - **Data Fetching and Persistence**: Data is fetched from a mocked API using `msw` and managed with TanStack Query (`@tanstack/react-query`).
 The app uses optimistic updates to handle card reordering and persists data in local storage using TanStack Query's persist functionality.

+## Branches

+- **main**: Implements debounce updates for handling card reordering.
+- **optimistic-updates**: Implements optimistic updates instead of debounce updates for a more responsive user experience.

 ## Technologies Used

 - **React**: UI library